logo

 KnollThe Knoll – Community Partners for Affordable Housing (CPAH) received a grant of $20,000 in pass-through dollars from the City of Tigard in 2008, two predevelopment loans of $25,000 in 2008 and $80,000 in 2009, and a loan guarantee of $105,000 in 2010 in support of a 48 unit sustainable, transit-oriented senior housing community in Tigard, off Pacific Highway at Hall and Hunziker.
 Twelve of the units are set aside for homeless veterans.
 The building is the first big addition to downtown since the City formed an urban renewal district in 2006.
 Innovative, energy-efficient design was a featured theme at the opening in April, 2011.

-JuniperJuniper Gardens Apartments – Bienestar received a $20,000 predevelopment loan in January, 2010 to create 24 units of affordable housing and services for farm workers and their families in Forest Grove at 2718 Juniper Street.
+Juniper Gardens Apartments – Bienestar received a $20,000 predevelopment loan in January, 2010 to create 24 units of affordable housing and services for farm workers and their families in Forest Grove at 2718 Juniper Street.
 Along with substantial support from the Rural Development arm of the U.S. Department of Agriculture, the project includes 6 two-story structures with a community building and represents phase one of multiple stages of community development on a 6.5 acre site owned by Bienestar.
-The grand opening is scheduled for January 17, 2013.

 SpruceSpruce Place – Sequoia Mental Health received two predevelopment loans, one for $25,000 in April, 2008 and the other for $50,000 in June, 2009 to assist in constructing 15 units for individuals with chronic mental illness, adjacent to treatment services in Aloha at4585 SW 185th Avenue in unincorporated Washington County.
 As part of the project, Sequoia rebuilt its treatment facilities that had been destroyed by fire in 2006, using an innovative state bond program.
 The project was completed and move-in ready in July, 2011.

-AlmaAlma Gardens – Northwest Housing Alternatives received an $80,000 land acquisition loan made in October, 2010 to support 45 new units of transit-oriented senior housing at Orenco Station in Hillsboro on the MAX line.
-Ground was broken in December, 2012 and construction is projected to be completed in winter 2013.
+Alma Gardens – Northwest Housing Alternatives received an $80,000 land acquisition loan made in October, 2010 to support 45 new units of transit-oriented senior housing at Orenco Station in Hillsboro on the MAX line.

 More About Us